atoptima/Coluna.jl/docs/src/man/presolve.md

 >### Ruslan Sadykov, 20/10/2023, revised 16/01/2024

 The document presents the presolve algorithm implemented in _Coluna_.
-Is it particularly important to run the this algorithm after augmenting the partial solution in rounding and diving heuristics.
+It is particularly important to run this algorithm after augmenting the partial solution in rounding and diving heuristics.

 ## 1. Augmenting the partial solution